giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 You can see more at [simbols](https://github.com/giseldo/chatbot_BTA_BPMN_to_AIML/wiki/Examples).

-## Installation in yout enviroment
+## Installation in your enviroment

 $ git clone https://github.com/giseldo/chatbot_ari_bpmn_to_aiml.git